 b.
 Shall not uncover his head nor tear his clothes: The common priests were commanded to not defile themselves for the dead, not coming near a dead body (verse 1).
 An exception was made for certain close relatives (verses 2-4).
 However, the high priest was prohibited from mourning or coming into contact with any dead body, even his father or his mother.

 i.
 Israel as a nation was called to holiness (Leviticus 19:2).
 Yet, the priests were called to greater holiness (21:1-9).
 In turn, the high priest was called to greater holiness than even the common priests.

 ii.
 “The threefold degree of holiness among the Israelites – the people, the priests, and the high priest – corresponds to the graduation of holiness in the tabernacle – the outer court, the Holy Place, the Most Holy Place.”
 (Rooker)

 iii.
 To uncover the head or to tear the clothes were dramatic signs of horror or mourning for the dead.
-The high priest who sat the the trial of Jesus tore his clothes at the trial of Jesus (Matthew 26:65), in a dramatic display of horror that Jesus claimed to be God.
+The high priest who sat at the trial of Jesus tore his clothes (Matthew 26:65), in a dramatic display of horror that Jesus claimed to be God.

 c.
 And he shall take a wife in her virginity: The common priests were also commanded (verse 7) to not take a wife of a divorced woman or a harlot or a defiled woman.
 For the high priest, the standard was even higher.
 He could not marry a widow; his wife had to be a virgin of his own people.

 d.
-Nor shall he profane his posterity: The high priest also had to raise his children unto the LORD, and not profane them any dedication or service unto the pagan gods of the surrounding nations.
+Nor shall he profane his posterity: The high priest also had to raise his children before the LORD, and not profane them by any dedication or service to the pagan gods of the surrounding nations.

 2. (16-24) Ministering priests must be free from physical defects.